What Is A Dangerous Calprotectin Level

 Conclusion

 Understanding what constitutes a dangerous calprotectin level is essential for proactive health management.
-While normal levels indicate a calm internal environment, elevated levels act as a warning sign, signaling potential inflammation within the GI tract.
+And while normal levels indicate a calm internal environment, elevated levels act as a warning sign, signaling potential inflammation within the GI tract.
 By recognizing these signals, understanding the possible causes, and working closely with healthcare professionals, individuals can ensure timely diagnosis and treatment of underlying conditions.